Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/zh-CN/learn-phragmen.md

 Running the Phragmén algorithm is time-consuming, and often cannot be completed within the time limits of production of a single block.
 Waiting for calculation to complete would jeopardize the constant block production time of the network.
 Therefore, as much computation as possible is moved to an offchain worker, which validators can work on the problem without impacting block production time.
 By restricting the ability of users to make any modifications in the last 25% of an era, and running the selection of validators by nominators as an offchain process, validators have a significant amount of time to calculate the new active validator set and allocate the nominators in an optimal manner.

 There are several further restrictions put in place to limit the complexity of the election and payout.
 As already mentioned, any given nominator can only select up to 16 validators to nominate.
-Conversely, a single validator can have only {{ axiasolar_max_nominators }} nominators.
+Conversely, a single validator can have only {{ AXIA_max_nominators }} nominators.
 A drawback to this is that it is possible, if the number of nominators is very high or the number of validators is very low, that all available validators may be "oversubscribed" and unable to accept more nominations.
 In this case, one may need a larger amount of stake to participate in staking, since nominations are priority-ranked in terms of amount of stake.

 ## External Resources

-- [W3F Research Page on Sequential Phragmén Method](https://research.axiacoin.org/en/latest/axiasolar/NPoS/4.%20Sequential%20Phragm%C3%A9n%E2%80%99s%20method.html) - The formal adaptation of the Phragmén method as applied to AXIASolar validators.
+- [W3F Research Page on Sequential Phragmén Method](https://research.AXIA.org/en/latest/AXIA/NPoS/4.%20Sequential%20Phragm%C3%A9n%E2%80%99s%20method.html) - The formal adaptation of the Phragmén method as applied to AXIA validators.
 - [Python Reference Implementations](https://github.com/axia-tech/consensus/tree/master/NPoS) - Python implementations of Simple and Complicated Phragmén methods.
 - [Substrate Implementation](https://github.com/axia-tech/substrate/blob/master/frame/staking/src/lib.rs) - Rust implementation used in Substrate.
 - [Phragmén's and Thiele's Election Methods](https://arxiv.org/pdf/1611.08826.pdf) - 95-page paper explaining Phragmén's election methods in detail.